scriptituk/ffmpeg-makexe/README.md

 This is much simpler than other build scripts for FFmpeg on Windows that build the external libraries too.

-The xfade superset filter [xfade-easing] provides enhanced video cross fade effects by default, but the `-n` option builds plain vanilla FFmpeg without it.
+The xfade superset filter [xfade-easing] adds enhanced cross-fade video transition effects by default, but the `-n` option builds plain vanilla FFmpeg without it.

 ## Usage